Davidtdep/Fundamentals-of-Data-Analysis-in-R-for-Biology/README.md

-# Fundamentals of R for Data Analysis
+# Fundamentals of Data Analysis in R for Biology

 ## 📌 Course Overview
 This repository contains materials for the **Fundamentals of R for Data Analysis** course.
 This is a **5-week in-person course** designed for university students interested in learning data manipulation, analysis, and visualization using R.